epics-modules/measComp/_sources/measCompMultiFunctionDoc.rst.txt

    -  4, 8 or 16 channels, individually programmable range 0-10V or +-10V.
    -  Some models provide 0-20 mA current output as well as voltage output
    -  Some models have high-drive voltage output (+-40 mA)
+   -  Support for synchronously updating all DAC channels at the same time.
+      This can be done in master or slave mode, which controls whether the SYNCLD signal is an output (master) or an input (slave).
    -  100 Hz maximum output rate

 -  Digital inputs/outputs